YePererva/CS6890/README.md

 Tables represents total power losses in % for the whole operation lifetime:

 # Conclusions
-Neural Networks are shown to be more reliable approach to manage MMPT of MFC that cause higher energy recovery comparing with D&O.
+Neural Networks are shown to be more reliable approach to manage MMPT of MFC that cause higher energy recovery comparing to D&O.<br>
-Increasing of noise decrease accuracy of prediction but it is still higher, than D&O.
-Comparing of FNN and PNN robustness to noise doesn’t show advantages between any of them.
+Increasing of noise decrease accuracy of prediction but it is still higher, than D&O. Comparing of FNN and PNN robustness to noise doesn’t show advantages between any of them.

 # Software used:
-OS: Windows 10 [x64]
+OS: Windows 10 [x64]<br>
-Language: Python 3.6.1
+Language: Python 3.6.1<br>
 Packages used:
 - Matplotlib 2 - visualisation and plotting
 - Keras - neural network implementation (with TensorFlow and NumPy as dependencies)
 - Jupyter - for visualisation/programming in browser
-If  you have problem with installing packages, find and binaries for Python in Windows at http://www.lfd.uci.edu/~gohlke/pythonlibs/
+<br>If  you have problem with installing packages, find and binaries for Python in Windows at http://www.lfd.uci.edu/~gohlke/pythonlibs/ <br>
-Find instructions for packages installing via pip at https://packaging.python.org/installing/
+Find instructions for packages installing via pip at https://packaging.python.org/installing/ <br>